About the group

 The group has a shared interest in the definition of ‘rare’ and what that means to us all.
 And led to us developing “RARE” – a project funded by the ESRC via the University of Manchester.

-“RARE” aims to stimulate and capture public conversation about one of the biggest changes in how we think about health – what does it mean to have a rare disease and how we all may become “RARE” when genomics becomes part of mainstream healthcare.
+“RARE” aims to stimulate and capture public conversation about one of the biggest changes in how we think about health – what does it mean to have a rare condition and how we all may become “RARE” when genomics becomes part of mainstream healthcare.
 This project will focus on the psychological, ethical and economic debates and in turn show how social science is helping to shape the health care of the future.

 The central thread of “RARE” comprises is a series of publicly accessible conversations (initially as a podcast series) which explore the concept of “RARE” – how it is already impacting on our lives, and we can alter that impact.
 They are hosted by Nichola Garde, teacher and consultant to the Manchester Centre for Genomic Medicine’s Science and Training programme on communication skills & Mariangels Ferrer-Duch, clinical psychologist and narrative therapist, and consultant to the Manchester Centre for Genomic Medicine’s service improvement initiative).
-“RARE” is novel as it utilising narrative expertise to ensure the conversations are able to address and hopefully reduce the stigma and isolation often encountered by those with a rare disease.
+“RARE” is novel as it utilising narrative expertise to ensure the conversations are able to address and hopefully reduce the stigma and isolation often encountered by those with a rare condition.

 We will do this by: